 Modern Slavery Statement

-Slavery and Human Trafficking statement as required under s54, Part 6, of the Modern Slavery Act 2015 for the 2017/2018 financial year.
+Slavery and human trafficking statement as required under s54, Part 6, of the Modern Slavery Act 2015 for the financial year 2018.

-The Hyperion Insurance Group and its subsidiaries (“the Company”) is committed to ensuring that its business dealings are carried out in compliance with the relevant laws and, in doing so, we endorse the implementation and promotion of ethical business practices to protect workers from being abused and exploited.
+The Group is committed to ensuring that its business dealings are carried out in compliance with the relevant laws and, in doing so, we endorse the implementation and promotion of ethical business practices to protect workers from being abused and exploited.

-The Company is committed to preventing slavery and human trafficking in its corporate activities and to ensuring that its supply chains are free from slavery and human trafficking.
+The Group is committed to preventing slavery and human trafficking in its corporate activities and to ensuring that its supply chains are free from slavery and human trafficking.

-This statement covers the activities of the Hyperion Insurance Group which is headquartered in and has 4000 employees in entities across the world.
+This statement covers the activities of the Group which is headquartered in London and has [4,700?] employees in entities across the world.

-The Company uses only specified, reputable employment agencies to source labour.
+The Group uses only specified, reputable employment agencies to source labour.
 All entities in the Group ensure appropriate controls are in place to ensure employees have the right to work and are therefore protected by employment legislation.
-This includes checking right-to-work documents, visas and passports
+This includes checking right-to-work documents, visas and passports.

-The Company and its associated subsidiaries do not employ individuals that would be considered to be ‘child workers’.
+The Group does not employ individuals that would be considered to be ‘child workers’.
 Young and inexperienced workers may be employed or given work experience, but they are subject to the rights and protections that we afford all workers.

 Basic rights which we expect all workers to enjoy, include: